ccmobs/pyman/README.md

 # My Python Playground

 A playground for learning Python.
+I'll be using Head First's Learning to Code.